jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 - **Increased Global Upper Limit:** We have increased the global upper limit for a single DCA order from $5,000 USD to $20,000 USD.
 This change offers users more flexibility for a wider range of use cases.

-- **Enhanced Default Slippage Rate for Improved Order Fulfillment:** The default slippage rate has been adjusted to 10 basis points (bps) for an improved and better transaction fulfilment rate without disrupting the DCA flow.
+- **Enhanced Default Slippage Rate for Improved Order Fulfillment:** The default slippage rate has been adjusted to 10 basis points (bps) for an improved and better transaction fulfillment rate without disrupting the DCA flow.

-- **Enhanced Safety Mechanism with additional checks and warning:** Verifying scheduled date/time, token validation against the Jupiter Strict List, and issuing warnings for high price impact.
-User can now see estimated price impacts for each cycle, and lower-cap tokens have more precise decimal market rates, with more warning and banners to bolster trading experience.
+- **Enhanced Safety Mechanism with additional checks and warnings:** Verifying scheduled date/time, token validation against the Jupiter Strict List, and issuing warnings for high price impact.
+Users can now see estimated price impacts for each cycle, and lower-cap tokens have more precise decimal market rates, with more warnings and banners to bolster the trading experience.

 ![DCA3](DCA(3).jpg)